MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

 1. A working Azure AD tenant.
 1. Microsoft Graph PowerShell SDK is installed.
 Follow the [Install the Microsoft Graph PowerShell SDK](installation.md) guide to install the SDK.
-1. Microsoft Graph PowerShell using a global administrator role and the appropriate permissions.
+1. Microsoft Graph PowerShell using a user with privileges to create applications in the tenant and the appropriate permissions.
 For this tutorial, the `Application.Read.All` and `DelegatedPermissionGrant.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Graph PowerShell, run:

     ```powershell
     Connect-MgGraph -Scopes "Application.ReadWrite.All", "DelegatedPermissionGrant.ReadWrite.All"